spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Python (`python`)

-Python version is shown only inside directories that contain relevant files like `requirements.txt`, `Pipfile` or any other file with `.py` extension with virtual environment activated or if section is configured to be displayed `always` with relevant files.
+Python version is shown only inside directories that contain relevant files like `requirements.txt`, `Pipfile`, `pyproject.toml` or any other file with `.py` extension with virtual environment activated or if section is configured to be displayed `always` with relevant files.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |